jmrodriguez1228/github-first-repo/README.md

 # hello-world
-this repository is due to the github tutorial
+this repository is for first github repo

 tutorial for new branch, commits, pull requests and merges